Spring dietary changes

 3. Hydrate.
 As the weather warms up, make sure you hydrate.
 And do this separately from meal times where possible.

 4. Jazz up your breakfasts!
-Pile vege into your first meal of the day.
+Pile veggies into your first meal of the day.
 Include spring greens with eggs and mushrooms for your breakfast!
 A great way to fuel your body with nutrients for the day ahead… OR make a smoothie, load up on green veg alongside avocado (if using a banana, make it a green one, its packed with resistant starch) and berries!

 5. Start planting some herbs and salad greens in your garden or in pots.
 Fresh herbs are a great way to add plant variety to your weeks meals.